verbb/formie/docs/guides/integrations/integration-dispatch-and-policies.md

 Integration conditions can target site context using `{submission:site}` variables — site name and handle appear in the condition field picker.
 Use conditions when one form should send to different providers (or skip dispatch) based on which site received the submission.

-For how site availability differs from translation, see [Multi-Site & Translation](/forms/multi-site).
+For how site availability differs from translation, see [Multi-Site & Translation](/forms/multi-site-and-translation).

-## Dispatch conditions (per integration)
+## Dispatch Conditions (per Integration)

 Each integration can enable **Conditions** to control whether it runs for a particular submission.
 This is separate from field visibility conditions — it gates the integration trigger itself.